About

 Public Health Research Centres

-The department has been and continues to be the hub for quality Public Health research in Malaysia with the establishment of two research centres.
-The Centre for Epidemiology and Evidence-based Practice (CEBP) has successfully pioneered the fields of clinical epidemiology and evidence-based medicine (EBM) in Malaysia and is a centre of excellence for clinical research.
+The department has been and continues to be the hub for quality public health research in Malaysia, with the establishment of two research centres.
+The Centre for Epidemiology and Evidence-based Practice (CEBP) has successfully pioneered clinical epidemiology and evidence-based medicine (EBM) in Malaysia and is a centre of excellence for clinical research.
 The Centre for Population Health (CePH) conducts many community intervention projects and actively contributes to our local communities.
-Our research publications have been growing exponentially since 2005 when we started to embark on Clinical Epidemiology and Evidence-Based research.
-Part of the success was our collaboration with the University Medical Centre, Utrecht, the Netherlands and Queen’s University, Belfast, United Kingdom.
+Our research publications have grown exponentially since 2005, when we began conducting clinical epidemiology and evidence-based research.
+Part of the success was our collaboration with the University Medical Centre, Utrecht, the Netherlands, and Queen’s University, Belfast, in the United Kingdom.

-CEBP and CePH has done exceptionally well in 2022 and were among the top 10 Science and Technology Centre of Research at the Universiti Malaya.
+CEBP and CePH have done exceptionally well in 2022 and were among the top 10 science and technology centres of research at the Universiti Malaya.
 Both centres have come a long way since their establishment more than 10 years ago.
-Together with Centre for Excellence for Research in AiDS (CERIA) they are the top three Centre of Research in the Faculty of Medicine, Universiti Malaya.
+Together with the Centre for Excellence for Research in AiDS (CERIA) they are the top three centres of research in the Faculty of Medicine, Universiti Malaya.

-The number of students in recent years has been overwhelming, especially the Master of Medical Science and PhD, in various Public Health disciplines.
+The number of students in recent years has been overwhelming, especially for the Master of Medical Science and PhD in various public health disciplines.
 We have had to limit our acceptance to only those with the highest potential.
-The Public Health relevance, scope, and quality of our graduates have been complimented by many local and international universities.
+The public health relevance, scope, and quality of our graduates have been complimented by many local and international universities.

 We are a team that aspires for transparency and togetherness akin to a family.
-This team spirit has been essential in organizing various faculty and university events, and international-level conferences.
+This team spirit has been essential in organising various faculty and university events and international-level conferences.
 We are well supported by the higher management at the faculty and at the university level and sincerely thank them for their support in our pursuit of education and research excellence.